This post may contain paid links. If you make a purchase through links on our site, we may earn a commission.

 Jump to:

-Reverse searing is a cooking method where you first cook steak to the proper temperature in the oven or sous vide, then sear it after cooking, either in a skillet on the stove or on the grill.
-Reverse searing allows you to achieve the perfect browned crust on the outside of the steak without overcooking the meat.
+Reverse searing is a cooking method where you first cook steak to the proper internal temperature in the oven or sous vide, then sear it in a skillet or on the grill to finish it.
+Reverse searing ribeye allows you to achieve the perfect browned crust on the outside without overcooking the meat!

 First time I was ever able to cook the steak perfectly without stressing.